ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 I wish to forge galaxies, to wield the power of computation and sail the cosmos upon an infinite wave of creativity.
 Instead, I spend untold hours toiling inside LLVM, wondering why it won't print "Hello World".

-In conclusion, everything is terrible and I want to die.
+In conclusion, everything is terrible and the universe is on fire.